pfsense/docs/source/vpn/ipsec/l2tp-ipsec.rst

 Firewall traffic blocked outbound
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If the firewall logs show traffic blocked “out” on L2TP, then add a floating firewall rule to work around the block:
+If the firewall logs show traffic blocked "out" on L2TP, then add a floating firewall rule to work around the block:

 *  Navigate to **Firewall > Rules**, **Floating** tab